Rotate claim signer key

 Update the provider record

-Update DALP's claim-issuer participant bookkeeping to reflect the new signer:
+Set the following fields on the claim-issuer participant record to reflect the new signer:

-The provider detail page reads these fields when it shows the autonomous EOA and claim-issuer identity.
-Update the record through approved platform administration tooling so new claim issue and revoke workflows use the new signer wallet.
+The provider detail page reads these fields to display the autonomous EOA and claim-issuer identity.
+Apply the record update through approved platform administration tooling so new claim issue and revoke workflows use the new signer wallet.

 Confirm the rotation is complete